 sēamere, m.n: beast of burden, mule.
 (SAY-ah-MEH-reh)

 hana-sang, m.n: cockcrow.
 (HA-na-zahng)

-This week’s Wordhord Wednesday post is on the medicinal use of cow pee.
+This week’s Wordhord Wednesday post is on medieval cocks.
 Read it on Patreon.

 firgen-gāt, f.n: a mountain goat.
 (FIR-yen-GAHT)

 hwæl, m.n: whale (also referring to any of various large marine mammals, including dolphins, porpoises, walruses, etc). (h’WAL)

 Today’s word was chosen by goldgifa Taart.
 Find out more about Goldgifa Week on Patreon.